Skip to main content

 4.5 Plan(target_completion: Text)(legacy)

 When: committed work, not yet implemented.
-Distinct from [P] Postulate.
-Retained for backward compatibility with existing codebases.
+Distinct from [P] Postulate (which carries a citation backing).

 Companion attributes: @plan(target: "...", milestones: [...]).